aslamhus/WordpressHMR/README.md

 #### Example: MAMP

-Create local domain for your wordpress site.
+Create a local domain for your wordpress site.
 For example `localhost.mysite` where the document root is the public folder of your wordpress site `project-root/public`

-1. If using MAMP, Add the following to your `httpd-vhosts.conf` file.
+1. Add the following virtual host configuration for your apache server (MAMP)

    ```bash
    <VirtualHost *:8888>